hww/varp_oscilloscope/README.md

 ## Additional Features

-- Does not require custom Unity GUI tools and eqasy to learn.
+- Does not require custom Unity GUI tools and easy to learn.
 - Fully configurable with script for different measurements.
 - Human friendly attenuation gain and time per division values.